google/gke-policy-automation/docs/user-guide.md

 ### Required IAM roles

 * The minimum required IAM role is `roles/container.clusterViewer` on a cluster projects
-* For cluster discovery the `cloudasset.assets.searchAllResources` permission is needed on a target projects, folders or organization.
+* For **cluster discovery** the `cloudasset.assets.searchAllResources` permission is needed on a target projects, folders or organization.
 This permission is included, among others, in a `roles/cloudasset.viewer` role
-* For Cloud Storage output, the `roles/storage.objectCreator` role is needed on a target bucket
+* For [Cloud Storage](https://cloud.google.com/storage) output, the `roles/storage.objectCreator` role
+  is needed on a target bucket
-* For Pub/Sub output, the `roles/pubsub.publisher` role is needed on a target topic
+* For [Pub/Sub](https://cloud.google.com/pubsub) output, the `roles/pubsub.publisher`
+  role is needed on a target topic
+* For [Security Command Center](https://cloud.google.com/security-command-center) output, the following roles are required on the **organization** level:
+  * to create GKE Policy Automation in Security Command Center, `roles/securitycenter.sourcesAdmin` or equivalent is required.
+This is one time action and can be triggered manually.
+  * once GKE Policy Automation is created, the `roles/securitycenter.findingsEditor` is needed to create SCC findings based on cluster evaluations

 ## Checking clusters